 What Insurance Does a Hairdresser Need?

 Hairdressers can face a number of risks that can be mitigated by insurance.
 First, there are four types of liability insurance to learn about, which can protect against injury or damage claims made by clients, employees (if you have any) or other third parties.
-In addition, there are many other types of insurance that a self employed or mobile hairdresser might need, from equipment cover to legal expenses cover.
+In addition, there are many other types of insurance that a hairdresser might need, from equipment cover to legal expenses cover.
 What types of hairdresser insurance are covered in this article?

 Whether you run a hairdressing business or are a self employed hairdresser, there are four basic business insurance liability coverages that you need to learn about.
 They each cover defence costs (e.g., expert opinions and legal fees) if a claim is made against you, as well as compensation payments if you're found liable.